Methacrylic acid

-Methacrylic acid, abbreviated MAA, is an organic compound.
+Methacrylic acid, abbreviated MAA, is an organic compound with the formula CH2=C(CH3)CO2H.
 This colorless, viscous liquid is a carboxylic acid with an acrid unpleasant odor.
 It is soluble in warm water and miscible with most organic solvents.
 Methacrylic acid is produced industrially on a large scale as a precursor to its esters, especially methyl methacrylate (MMA), and to poly(methyl methacrylate) (PMMA).

 Production

 In the most common route, methacrylic acid is prepared from acetone cyanohydrin, which is converted to methacrylamide sulfate using sulfuric acid.
 This derivative in turn is hydrolyzed to methacrylic acid, or esterified to methyl methacrylate in one step.
 Another route to methacrylic acid starts with isobutylene, which obtainable by dehydration of tert-butanol.
 Isobutylene is oxidized sequentially to methacrolein and then methacrylic acid.
 Methacrolein for this purpose can also be obtained from formaldehyde and ethylene.
 Yet a third route involves the dehydrogenation of Isobutyric acid.

 Various green routes have been explored but they have not been commercialized.
 Specifically, the decarboxylation of itaconic acid, citraconic acid, and mesaconic acids affords methacrylic acid.
 Salts of methacrylic acid have been obtained by boiling citra- or meso-brompyrotartaric acids with alkalis.

 Pyrolysis of ethyl methacrylate efficiently gives methacrylic acid.